 Ph.D., Sociology, McGill University, 2001

 Kierstin's recent courses have involved introductory sociology, social anthropology, sociology of global development, sex, gender and society, and environmental sociology.
 Her past and current research interests, are multi/inter/trans-disciplinary.
 In sociology, her core areas are development, gender and environment.
-She also have an interest in midwifery, travelling and sea kayaking.
+She also has an interest in midwifery, travelling and sea kayaking.

 Dr. Varghese Manaloor, Associate Professor